Sprained Ankles Need Attention

-When you sprain an ankle, 1 or more ligaments of your ankle become stretched or torn.
+When you sprain an ankle, one or more ligaments of your ankle become stretched or

-Ankle sprains most often happen when your toes are on the ground, but your heel is
+torn.
+Ankle sprains most often happen when your toes are on the ground, but your heel

 Ligaments of the ankle provide mechanical stability, allow motion of the joint, and

 provide a sense of where your ankle joint is.
 The most commonly sprained ligaments